 Monitoring and managing risk factors

-If you had an ischemic stroke, you may be prescribed blood thinners (anti-platelet medication such as ASA, acetylsalicylic acid or Aspirin®) to prevent more clots.
+If you had an ischemic stroke, you may be prescribed blood thinners or anti- platelet medications such as ASA (acetylsalicylic acid, Aspirin) to prevent more clots.

 Your blood pressure will be checked regularly.
 If it is high, medication may be prescribed.